telefonicaid/iotagent-json/docs/deprecated.md

 -   Support to Node.js v6 in iotagent-json 1.10.0 (finally removed in 1.11.0)
 -   Support to Node.js v8 in iotagent-json 1.14.0 (finally removed in 1.15.0)
 -   Support to Node.js v10 in iotagent-json 1.17.0. (finally removed in 1.18.0)
+-   Support to NGSI-LD v1.3 in iotagent-json 1.26.0

-The use of Node.js v12 is highly recommended.
+The use of Node.js v14 is highly recommended.

 ## Using old iotagent-json versions